Israel lobby in the United Kingdom: Friends of Israel (party political)

 Conservative Friends of Israel (CFI) is affiliated with the Conservative Party and states that it is "one of the fastest growing political lobby groups."
 It lists its objectives as supporting Israel, promoting conservatism, fighting terrorism, combating antisemitism and peaceful co-existence in the Middle East.
-Iain Dale and Brian Brivati in The Daily Telegraph have described it as "a highly effective lobby group," writing that its Director, Stuart Polak, has "done more than most to promote Israel's case to the right of British politics."
+Iain Dale and Brian Brivati in The Daily Telegraph have described it as "a highly effective lobby group," writing that its director, Stuart Polak, has "done more than most to promote Israel's case to the right of British politics."

 Labour Friends of Israel (LFI), founded in 1957, is a group within the Labour Party which in 2003 described itself as a "lobby group working within the Labour Party to promote the State of Israel".
 It describes itself as seeking "to promote a strong bilateral relationship between Britain and Israel."
-It organizes visits of British politicians to Israel to meet with Israeli politicians and advocates on Israel's behalf among Labour Party members.
-Labour Party Prime Ministers Tony Blair (1997–2007) and Gordon Brown (2007-2010) have been members of Labour Friends of Israel, and the subsequent leader of the Labour Party (Ed Miliband) described himself as a "friend of Israel".
+It organises visits of British politicians to Israel to meet with Israeli politicians and advocates on Israel's behalf among Labour Party members.
+Blair and Brown have been members of Labour Friends of Israel, and the subsequent leader of the Labour Party (Ed Miliband) described himself as a "friend of Israel".

 Liberal Democrat Friends of Israel (LDFI) was the first such group formed.
 Its first objective is "to maximise support for the State of Israel within the Liberal Democrats and Parliament."